Grandbrain/QTutorial/README.md

 # Welcome to QTutorial project!

-[QTutorial](https://github.com/Grandbrain/QTutorial) is a cross-platform application to study Qt Framework.
-The program is an ebook with a choice of lessons and the operating system as well as the language of the narrative.
-The application also provides for switching between text and code of the lesson.
-The program is based on the Qt Framework and can run on all platforms supported by this library.
+[QTutorial](https://github.com/Grandbrain/QTutorial) is a set of lessons to study Qt Framework.
+The project is an ebook with a choice of lessons and the operating systems as well as the language of the narrative.
+Archive also provides the source code for quick projects building.

 ## Contribute